-The only known copies of a long-lost pre-Confederation abolitionist newspaper have been re-discovered after being hidden within Western Archives, and are now carefully restored to near-new condition.
+The only known copies of a long-lost pre-Confederation abolitionist newspaper have been re-discovered after being tucked away within Western Archives, and are now carefully restored to near-new condition.

 The Voice of the Bondsman – a clarion call that citizens and churches to condemn slavery as a sin against God and humankind – published just two issues in 1856 and 1857.

 All but one original of each issue has been lost to time.
-And that one original of each issue had, until now, been virtually forgotten – its pages folded and refolded, inserted into an envelope and tucked away into another author’s book.
+And that one original of each issue had, until now, been virtually forgotten – catalogued but unremembered, its pages folded and refolded and inserted into a nondescript envelope.

 “As far as we know, these are the only ones still in existence,” said Deborah Meert-Williston, Special Collections and Rare Books Librarian at Western Archives and Special Collections.
 “The closest thing historians had until we rediscovered this abolitionist newspaper was a facsimile of it.
 Having a real, physical copy is inspiring.”